Shenandoah Valley: In popular culture

 The Shenandoah Valley serves as the setting for the 1965 film Shenandoah and its 1974 musical adaptation.
 Both stories follow the Anderson family during the Civil War.
 An associated song by James Stewart titled "The Legend of Shenandoah" was a very minor hit in 1965, reaching #133 on the Billboard Bubbling Under the Hot 100 chart.
-One of the most famous cultural references to the area does not mention the valley itself: West Virginia's state song, "Take Me Home, Country Roads" by John Denver, simply contains the words "Shenandoah River" in the first verse.
+One of the most famous cultural references to the area does not mention the valley itself: West Virginia's state song, "Take Me Home, Country Roads" by John Denver, contains the words "Blue Ridge Mountains, Shenandoah River" in the first verse.